mtang724/Self-Balancing-Federated-Learning/README.md

 Zhige Li: Literature review on distributed deep learning framework; Implemented three different imbalance evaluation and generation; Implemented data augmentation and down sampling algorithm; Implemented greedy mediator selection algorithm; System design on coding; Relative part of the research report

-Xinhe Yang: Learn about federated learning programming in tensorflow doc.
+Xinhe Yang: Learn about framework of federated learning and distributed system.
 Looking for baseline code.
-Wrote code about data separation and processing
+Implemented data separation and processing and relative part of the research report

 ## Goal: Try to solve data imbalance problem in Federated Learning